Landscape archaeology in municipium's hinterland

 Geophysical prospection in the suburb

-On behalf of the Federal Monuments Office, geophysical measurements were carried out in the area of the suburb (east of the city wall) of Aguntum in 2013.
-The building structures identified indicate a continuation of the dense development already identified by E. Swoboda in this area.
-Further research in the sense of excavations is currently not planned at this site, but an extension of the prospection area is desirable for the understanding of the ancient city.
+On behalf of the Federal Monuments Office, geophysical surveys were conducted in 2013 in the suburb east of Aguntum’s city wall.
+The identified building structures indicate a continuation of the dense development previously documented by E. Swoboda in this area.
+While no excavations are currently planned at the site, expanding the prospection area would be desirable for a more comprehensive understanding of the ancient city.

 Literature